cs2113-s23/cs2113-s23.github.io/syllabus.md

 ## Submission/Late Work Policy

-All assignments, except for Worksheets, will have two deadlines: the **early** deadline and the **final** deadline.
-Students submitting by the early deadline will earn a **10 point bonus** on that assignment.
-Submission by the final deadline is graded as regular with no deductions or additions.

-**Assignments will not be accepted after the final deadline.**

-The final deadline is often 4 days following the early deadline.
-For example, if an assignment is due on Friday 11:59pm, that is the early deadline.
-The final deadline is Tuesday 11:59pm.
-However, some assignments may not have an early deadline, or there may only be a day between the early and final deadlines.

-Worksheets are always due on Sunday and do not have an early and final deadline.

-### One Time, Deadline Amnesty

-Every student is allowed a two day, no-questions asked extension beyond the final deadline to be used ONE TIME throughout the semester.
-To request an amnesty, email the instructor.

-**Amnesty cannot be used for Project 3**

-If you have a compelling reason to need further amnesties, you should discuss this with your instructor.
-The reason must be compelling.
+We do not accept late work in this course.
+If you have a reason you need an extension (illness, unplanned emergency, etc.) please email the professor at least 12 hours before the deadline.
+Extensions will be offered at professor discretion.

 ## Class Communication

-We will use two primary forms of communication in this class: email announcements and [Ed](https://edstem.org/us/courses/22310/discussion/).
+We will use two primary forms of communication in this class: email announcements and [Ed](https://edstem.org/us/courses/31676/discussion/).
 You are responsible for remaining up to date on any information sent by email or posted to Ed.
 This may include clarifications to assignments, updates on grading rubrics, and changes in office hours.

-For all general course information, questions, and clarifications, you should preference to using ED.
+For all general course information, questions, and clarifications, you should preference to using Ed.
 An instructor, TA, or even your fellow classmate can then answer a question.
 You can even post your questions anonymously.

 If you have personal, individual issues you'd like addressed, you should send those by  email to the course instructor.
 However, all course related topics should be directed to Ed.